splunk-soar-connectors/trackme/README.md

 Product Version Supported (regex): ".\*"
 Minimum Product Version: 6.0.2

-This application provides powerful capabilities to interact with TrackMe for Splunk Enterprise & Splunk Cloud.
+This application provides powerful capabilities to interact with TrackMe for Splunk Enterprise & Splunk Cloud

 # About TrackMe for Splunk Enterprise & Splunk Cloud